What Is A Press Brake And How Does It Work?

 Aligning the Sheet

 The operator places the metal sheet on the bed and aligns it using the backgauge.
+Accurate positioning reduces errors and improves part consistency.

 Selecting the Tooling